vsivsi/meteor-file-collection/README.md

 * Automatic lock renewal support, can be controlled with `autoRenewLock` option on `fc.upsertStream()` and `fc.findOneStream()`
 * `range` option to `fc.findOneStream()` now allows `start` or `end` attributes to be safely omitted.
 * Major improvements to resumable.js upload server-side support.
 See HISTORY for details.
+* For perfromance reasons, the default `chunkSize` has changed to 8MB - 1KB.
+As always, this can be specified for each collection.

 ### What's new in v1.0?